CBA17: local solutions inspiring global action

 Your voice expands and grows beyond the conference

-This conference ensures that practitioner voices are heard.
-Previous events have been attended by delegates from a wide range of institutions including the UNFCCC, Least Developed Countries (LDC) Group, climate finance funders and LDC government ministries.
+The conference was designed to ensure that practitioner voices are heard.
+Participants included delegates from a wide range of institutions including the UNFCCC, Least Developed Countries (LDC) Group, climate finance funders and LDC government ministries.

 Representatives from processes that are shaping policy and practice on adaptation globally, such as the Global Commission on Adaptation or the LDC Initiative for Effective Adaptation and Resilience join CBA conferences to understand practitioner perspectives more deeply.
 The locally led adaptation principles have been shaped by our community of practice.